Meghalaya: VPP MP urges more ED raids on illegal coal mining

 The ED confirmed that illegal rat-hole mining, banned by the National Green Tribunal (NGT) in 2014, continues unchecked in the state under hazardous and exploitative conditions.
 The agency’s investigation revealed that around 1,200 tonnes of coal are being extracted daily in violation of the ban.

-“People can see what’s going on—how much longer can the government pretend it doesn’t exist?”
+“People can see what’s going on, how much longer can the government pretend it doesn’t exist?”
 Syngkon asked, criticizing the state for repeatedly denying the extent of illegal activity.
 He urged the authorities to act in the best interest of the public and the environment, stressing that only a few individuals profit from the ongoing exploitation.

 “The state government is fully aware of what’s happening, but it seems unwilling to take corrective action,” Syngkon said.
 “If it truly cares about Meghalaya’s people and environment, it must respond with urgency.”